The Revivalists: Take Good Care

+Pour It Out into the Night

+In February 2023, "Kid” was released as the first single from The Revivalists' fifth studio album, Pour It Out into the Night.
+The full album was released on June 2, 2023.

 The Revivalists continue to tour, with shows sometimes four hours at a time with a tour schedule that includes Bonnaroo, Voodoo Music & Arts Experience, and Music Midtown.

 Philanthropy

 Over the years, The Revivalists have made efforts to raise money to help various causes.
 Feinberg, Gekas and Ingraham joined members of Naughty Professor and Cardinal Sons as well as RumpelSTEELskin at The Howlin' Wolf in New Orleans for a show that contributed financial support to Emily's Entourage, a non-profit dedicated to finding a cure for cystic fibrosis.

 The group also worked with the Roots of Music, an after-school music and tutoring program for over 150 local children.
 One of the fundraisers included The Roots of Music presents Band Together, a concert with many of the kids and local bands including The Revivalists.
 The band also donated money from some of their own shows to the program.

 In the fall of 2019, The Revivalists established Rev Causes.
 Rev Causes is a fund that supports the essential work of organizations dedicated to reviving and investing in their communities, health, and our environment.
 By donating a portion of ticket sales, and through fan donations and a variety of fundraising efforts, Rev Causes aims to assist these organizations in building a better future.
-Organizations include The Center for Disaster Philanthropy (CDP), Everytown for Gun Safety, National Alliance on Mental Safety (NAMI), Songs for Kids Foundation, and Upturn Arts.
+Organizations include The Center for Disaster Philanthropy (CDP), Everytown for Gun Safety, National Alliance on Mental Illness (NAMI), Songs for Kids Foundation, and Upturn Arts.